“Mitarashi Dango and Matcha Tea Ceremony” class .

 https://travel-noted.jp/posts/15808

-I decided to hold it with the hope that I could make the taste of memories with everyone.
+I decided to hold it because I wanted to create a taste of memories with everyone.

-There is also a Japanese-style room, so you can experience the experience of standing in the sitting room during a tea ceremony
+There is also a Japanese-style room where you can experience the tea ceremony while sitting in a tatami room.

 ※The difference between Omotesenke tea ceremony and Urasenke tea ceremony.